How to Easily Bypass EPA to Compromise any Web Server that Supports Windows Integrated Authentication

 Figure 3 – NTLM_AUTHENTICATE message with our implanted channel binding

 It is important to understand that patching is not enough.
-In order to fully protect your servers from these type of NTLM relay attacks, you need to first enforce channel binding on all your servers.
+In order to fully protect your servers from these types of NTLM relay attacks, you need to first enforce channel binding on all your servers.
 This task might be proven to be difficult since this needs to be done on every server (there is no group policy governing this feature).
 In addition, this vulnerability could be used to launch LDAPS relay attacks against domain controllers, similar to the ones discovered by Preempt in 2017.
 To prevent LDAPS relay attacks, channel binding must be enforced on all domain controllers.

 How Preempt can Help